camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-restart.md

 # Operational Semantics

-In the following, the exact semantics of process instance restart are documented.
-Reading this section is recommended to fully understand the effects, power, and limitations.
+In the following, the exact semantics of the process instance restart feature are documented.
+Reading this section is recommended to fully understand the effects, power and limitations of this feature.

-## Instatiation Instruction Types
+## Instantiation Instruction Types

 The fluent process instance restart builder offers the following instructions to be submitted: